In this article

-Before you head into an interview for an after-school nanny or babysitter job, it’s important to put some time and research into pay rates.
+Before you head into an interview for an after-school nanny or babysitter job, it’s important to put time and research into pay rates.
 The more you know about the going rates for your area and the job at hand, the better off you’ll be when it’s time to negotiate pay on your own behalf.

 How much to charge for after-school child care